My yoga journey

 I first found yoga in 1999, just before the start of the new millennium.
 I loved how enriched I felt after each class; how relaxed my body felt.
 As a physical exercise it gave me so much more than the other forms of exercise I'd routinely practised.
 I knew I wanted more.
 Soon, I was delving into the history and philosophy of yoga and was pleased to discover a whole world open up.

 A good friend Introduced me to Andréa, my first kundalini yoga teacher.
-Its deep spirituality and use of mantra and mudra, pranayam and meditation took my practice, and my love of yoga, to the next level.
+I was introduced to a deeply spiritual yoga form that routinely invites students to embrace mantra and mudra, pranayam and meditation.
+My practice, and my love of yoga, found a new and fulfilling level.

 (200hr).
 As a teacher I follow the traditions of Swami Sivananda, Swami Vishnudevananda